Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Worked on 20i element focus states and minor issues.
 Also configured my lambeda function to use an AWS lambda endpoint instead of an API Gateway for simplicity.
 Additionally, I got to start looking at Greg's figma plugin to export styles to a ts file.

 Thoughts: Unfortunately my week with Antonio has come to a close but im happy to have worked with him.
 Hes been a super encouraging mentor for the last little bit and im thankful he took the time to give me a great experience.

+# 8/19/22

+Todays Progress: Forked and created a number of fix/feature branches for Greg's figma plugin.
+It should be pretty much working and ready for use on the 20i site.

+Thoughts: A little slower of a day as I tried to focus on writing my best code and using best practices with issues/readmes.
+As Greg is still on vacation i'm happy to continue working with Antonio.
+Trevor also mentioned some generator based project I might get to work on but im running out of time as its my last week.
+Hoping to still have time for that 🙏